TejaswiniRauta/teja-nirmanai/README.md

 # Teja NirmanAI

-Teja NirmanAI is a *modern web-based home construction assistance platform* designed to simplify construction planning for users with little or no technical knowledge of construction.
+Teja NirmanAI is a modern web-based home construction assistance platform designed to simplify construction planning for users with little or no technical knowledge.
-It combines *cost estimation, AI guidance, and practical tools* to make home construction smarter and more transparent.
+The platform combines cost estimation, AI guidance, and construction-related utilities into a single, easy-to-use interface.

 ---

-## Overview
+## Problem Statement

-Building a home often involves confusion around cost, materials, labour, and tools.
+Home construction is complex due to:

-Teja NirmanAI aims to solve this problem by providing a *single digital platform* where users can:
+* Lack of cost transparency

-* Estimate construction costs
+* Confusion about material requirements
-* Understand material requirements
+* Difficulty finding workers and tools
-* Get AI-based guidance
+* No technical guidance for non-experts

-* Explore labour and tools (planned features)
+Teja NirmanAI aims to solve these problems using *web technology + AI assistance*.

 ---

-## Key Features
+## Features

 ### Construction Cost Estimation

-* Users enter the built-up area (in square feet)
+* User inputs built-up area in square feet
-* System generates an estimated construction budget
+* Generates approximate construction cost instantly
-* Simple and transparent estimation logic
+* Helps in early budget planning and decision-making

-### Material Requirement Calculator (In Progress)
+### Material Requirement Estimation (Under Development)

 * Calculates approximate quantities of: